Board of Directors

 Professor David Thorburn

 Professor David Thorburn received his PhD in Biochemistry from the University of Sydney in 1987 before completing a Fulbright Fellowship with Prof Ernie Beutler at Scripps Clinic, La Jolla (San Diego), California.
-David returned to Australia in 1990, and is currently an NHMRC Principal Research Fellow at the Murdoch Childrens Research Institute, located in the Royal Children’s Hospital in Melbourne.
-He holds honorary appointments in the Department of Paediatrics, University of Melbourne and with Genetic Health Services Victoria.
+David returned to Australia in 1990, and is an NHMRC Principal Research Fellow at the Murdoch Children’s Research Institute, located in the Royal Children’s Hospital in Melbourne.
+He holds honorary appointments in the Department of Paediatrics, University of Melbourne and with Victorian Clinical Genetics Services.
 David is a former President of the Human Genetics Society of Australasia and a former member of the Scientific Advisory Board for the United Mitochondrial Disease Foundation (USA).

-David’s Mitochondrial Research Laboratory is primarily involved in research but also acts as the Australasian referral centre for diagnosis of mitochondrial disease in children.
-His lab has diagnosed more than 400 patients with mitochondrial disease and published over 100 scientific journal articles and reviews.
+David’s Brain and Mitochondrial Research Group is primarily involved in research but also acts as the Australasian referral centre for diagnosis of mitochondrial disease in children.
+His lab has diagnosed more than 700 patients with mitochondrial disease and published over 180 scientific journal articles and reviews.
 David’s research focuses on the genetic basis of mitochondrial energy generation diseases.
 He has had a particular interest in understanding how mitochondrial DNA mutations are passed on from mothers to their children, and translating this knowledge into approaches for genetic counselling, prenatal diagnosis and prevention.
 He also studies the roles of nuclear genes, which are inherited from both parents.
-His lab has identified several novel “disease” genes using a range of gene mapping and molecular cell biology approaches.
-Recently, his lab has developed two mouse models of mitochondrial disease, which are being used to study the precise disease mechanisms and to trial treatment strategies.
+His lab has identified over 20 novel “disease” genes using a range of genomic and cell biology approaches.
+His lab has developed mouse models and human stem cell models of mitochondrial disease that are being used to study the precise disease mechanisms and to trial treatment strategies.

 Ross is a director of FrontRow one of Australia’s leading specialists in corporate hospitality, events and sponsorship.
 The company was formed in 2007 with the merging of Off the Wall Events Pty Ltd with Front Row Events Pty Ltd. He has organised many of the major sporting and charity functions held in Sydney over the last thirty years.